 - 4 cups Asian style chicken stock

-- 2 tbsp soy sauce low sodium (gluten-free)
+- 2 tbsp. soy sauce low sodium (gluten-free) or more to taste

 - 1/4 tsp salt